 You will need to submit a permit application, Form 62-330.060(1) including Sections A, C and F, and provide the permit fee of $420.

 5. How much will it cost for me to log?

-The 5-year Environmental Resource Permit application fee is $420.
+The 1 year (13 month) Environmental Resource Permit application fee is $420.

 The required liability insurance to maintain the Use Agreement is $200,000 per person and $300,000 per accident for personal injury or death.

 6. What information is required for the application process?